WOULD YOU LIKE TO KNOW HOW OTHER COMPANIES HAVE

 Denise graduated from Wellesley College with a BA in Economics and has a MS in Business Policy from Columbia University.

-Robert Bradford is the keenly creative and insightful CEO of the Center for Simplified Strategic Planning and co-author of of the Simplified Strategic Planning Manual and Simplified Strategic Planning -- A No-Nonsense Guide for Busy People Who Want Results Fast! and three other strategy books.
+Robert Bradford is the keenly creative and insightful CEO of the Center for Simplified Strategic Planning and co-author of of the Simplified Strategic Planning Manual and the best-seller Simplified Strategic Planning — A No-Nonsense Guide for Busy People Who Want Results Fast! and three other strategy books.

 A Graduate of Princeton University, with a A.B in Military History, Robert holds an MBA degree from the Amos Tuck School of Business Administration and has completed Post-graduate work at the London Business School.